metastableB/msb-neovim/README.md

   blocks, whiel loops etc)
 - *nvim-comment*: Toggles comments.

-**5. TODO Document/TEST THESE**

-Various LSP plugins#
+## LSP Plugins

-- *nvim-lspconfig*: Used for configuring lsp servers etc
+Requires installation of external programs.
+These are not shipped with this package and the desired language support needs to be installed on a case to case basis.

+Neovim supports the Language Server Protocol (LSP), which means it acts as a client to language servers and includes a Lua framework `vim.lsp` for building enhanced LSP tools.
+LSP facilitates features like:

+  - go-to-definition
+  - find-references
+  - hover
+  - completion
+  - rename
+  - format
-- *nvim-cmp*: Completion menu
+  - refactor

+Neovim provides an interface for all of these features, and the language server client is designed to be highly extensible to allow plugins to integrate language server features which are not yet present in Neovim core such as auto-completion (as opposed to manual completion with omnifunc) and snippet integration.

+Configuring LSP is not trivial though and does require some work, especially in setting up language dependent LSP servers.
+Various plugins already included in `NvChad` helps in this regard.
+These plugins still depend on external servers being availabel.

+- *nvim-lspconfig*: A collection of common configurations for Neovim's built-in language server client.
+This plugin allows for declaratively configuring, launching, and initializing language servers you have installed on your system.
+- *nvim-cmp*: A completion engine plugin for neovim written in Lua.
+Completion sources are installed from external repositories and "sourced".
-- *lsp-signature.nvim*: LSP signature hint when you type
+- *lsp-signature.nvim*: Show function signature when you type.
-- *lspkind.nvim*: Adds pictograms to neovim built-in lsp completion items.
+- *lspkind.nvim*: Adds pictograms to neovim built-in lsp completion items window.

 ## Debugging